-Squeeze the empty fuel bottle, put the bottle's tube into your fuel container, and draw out some fuel.
+Squeeze the fuel bottle, put the bottle's tube into your fuel container, and draw out some fuel.
 Lift up the lid on the fuel tank, and slowly squeeze the fuel bottle until the tank is full.
-Be careful.
-If the tank overflows it might get on your radio gear or on your brakes and you may create an unsafe driving situation.
+Be careful here.
+If you overflow the tank it might get on your radio gear or on your brakes and you may create an unsafe driving situation.
 Always keep your fuel bottle closed when not in use.